Paste your Bing Webmaster Tools verification code here

 Pueblo Indian Influence in Southwest Architecture

-Tucson And Southern Arizona Are A Showplace For Pueblo Revival Architecture.
+Tucson And Southern Arizona Are a Showplace for Pueblo Revival Architecture.

-Southwest architecture has many distinctive features.
+southwest architecture pueblo revial architectureSouthwest architecture has many distinctive features.
 The area across the US Southwest is full of glowing examples of Pueblo Revival architecture.

 The Pueblo Indians of the southwest weren’t the only influence on this type of architecture, but they were extremely important.
+The Pueblo style was in interwoven with the Spanish who crossed the Atlantic and fell in love the region.

 One common addition to the Pueblo design that shows the Spanish influence is the prevalence of iron doors.
+Similar architecture can be found across a vast portion of the US Southwest and down into Northern Mexico.

 Pueblo Revival architecture began in the early 1900s, becoming a popular trend throughout the 1920s and 1930s.
 Here is a brief description of some evident characteristics of this southwestern style of architecture, plus some beautiful buildings you can visit to see it firsthand.